RISC-KC/basic_rv32s/guidelines/development_log.md

 Switching the pipeline-stall basis from trapped to trap_done fixed the problem where after PTH the pipeline stalled and wouldn’t branch to the Trap Handler address.
 Now once PTH finishes, the stall clears and we jump into the Trap Handler as intended.

-I had also missed OR’ing the CSR write-enable from the Trap Controller with the pipelined write-enable coming from the Control Unit in the top module.
+I had also missed bitwise OR’ing the CSR write-enable from the Trap Controller with the pipelined write-enable coming from the Control Unit in the top module.
 Fixed.

 With the Branch Predictor defaulting to Strongly Not Taken, the following instruction runs.
 But even when the prediction is clearly wrong, we still weren’t branching to the EX-stage pc+imm.
-`branch_target` itself was correct—so why?
+Even the `branch_target` itself was correct—so why?

 First-pass fix: I found I’d been fabricating a nonexistent IF_pc signal for pc—fixed that.
 That helped, but for some reason PCC’s branch_taken was still 0.
 Why?